DerekBoucher/FuuGB/README.md

 # FuuGBemu
-Cross platform C/C++ GameBoy and GameBoy Color emulator using SDL2 framework.
+Cross platform C/C++ GameBoy emulator using SDL2 framework.

+Algorithm for the PPU and Memory Management are taken from http://www.codeslinger.co.uk/pages/projects/gameboy.html

+All credit goes to codeslinger!

 Early Alpha Development